Types of Health Insurance Plans: Differences, Pros & Cons (2026)

 Short-Term Health Insurance

-Short-term plans provide temporary cover for up to a year but usually do not include benefits like prescriptions, mental health services, and maternity care.
+Short-term plans cover up to a year but typically exclude prescriptions, mental health services and maternity care.
+They don't meet ACA requirements, which means they can leave gaps in essential health benefits.

 10. 10